Common Types of Abuse

 - There is a history of family violence, and it is getting more severe or frequent

 - The suspect has strangled or attempted to strangle the victim

-- The suspect has threatened to commit suicide or to kill the victim, children or other family members
+- Threats to commit suicide or to kill the victim, children or other family members

 - The suspect has access to weapons, particularly firearms and has used or threatened to use them

 - The offender has easy access to the victim, children or other family members